-- Sending or posting discriminatory, harassing, or threatening messages or images. - Stealing, using, or disclosing someone else's code or password without authorization. - Copying, pirating, or downloading software and electronic files without permission.

-• Sending or posting confidential material, trade secrets, or proprietary information outside of the organization.

-• Violating copyright law.

-• Engaging in unauthorized transactions that may incur a cost to the school or initiate unwanted Internet services and transmissions.

-- Participating in the viewing or exchange of pornography or obscene materials. - Sending or posting messages that defame or slander other individuals. - Attempting to break into the computer system of Central HS, another organization, or person. - Refusing to cooperate with a security investigation.

-• Using the Education Portal for political causes or activities, religious activities, or any sort of gambling.

-- Jeopardizing the security of the organization's electronic communications systems. - Sending or posting messages that disparages Central HS or another organization's products or services. - Passing off personal views as representing those of Central HS. - Sending anonymous e-mail messages. - Engaging in any other illegal activities. - Disturbing the virtual Learning Environment. - Refusing to follow the rules of the specific Virtual Learning Classroom. - Unmuting yourself when your teacher has placed you on mute. - Recording any class session and transmitting it. - Recording your teacher and/or classmates.
+- Sending or posting discriminatory, harassing, or threatening messages or images. - Stealing, using, or disclosing someone else's code or password without authorization. - Copying, pirating, or downloading software and electronic files without permission. - Sending or posting confidential material, trade secrets, or proprietary information outside of the organization. - Violating copyright law. - Engaging in unauthorized transactions that may incur a cost to the school or initiate unwanted Internet services and transmissions. - Participating in the viewing or exchange of pornography or obscene materials. - Sending or posting messages that defame or slander other individuals. - Attempting to break into the computer system of Kensington High School, another organization, or person. - Refusing to cooperate with a security investigation. - Using the Education Portal for political causes or activities, religious activities, or any sort of gambling. - Jeopardizing the security of the organization's electronic communications systems. - Sending or posting messages that disparage Kensington High School or another organization's products or services. - Passing off personal views as representing those of Kensington High School. - Sending anonymous email messages. - Engaging in any other illegal activities. - Disturbing the virtual Learning Environment. - Refusing to follow the rules of the specific Virtual Learning Classroom. - Unmuting yourself when your teacher has placed you on mute. - Recording any class session and transmitting it.

-• Not dressed properly for class (examples: dressed in revealing clothes, dressed in clothes with inappropriate sayings).

-- Participation in Cyber bullying and/or Harassment. - Cheating and/or Plagiarism.
+- Recording your teacher and/or classmates. - Not dressed properly for class (examples: dressed in revealing clothes, dressed in clothes with inappropriate sayings). - Participation in Cyberbullying and/or Harassment. - Cheating and/or Plagiarism.